KaruzoHikari/ReplikAPP/README.md

 2. Place the plugin under the plugins folder.
 In IFSCL, it's in:
 ```\Program Files\CodeLyokoGames\Kolossus Launcher\app\IFSCL\IFSCL_Data\StreamingAssets\LyokoAPI_UserFile~```

-3. Start the computer game (in this case, IFSCL).
+3. Start the computer game (in this case, IFSCL), and go to the main menu.
 The plugin will then be initialize, create a folder in the plugins folder (it'll be called LyokoAPP, in the plugin's location) and disable itself.
-Once the folder is there, you can close the game.
+Once the folder is there, you can close the game. *(Note: If you're sure that the plugin is in the right location, but no folder is created, run IFSCL as Administrator)*.

 4. In your phone, open the app.
 It'll generate your device token.
 This token will only change if you uninstall the app, updating or restarting the app won't change it. ***Keep in mind that with this token you'll be able to send notifications to yourself, but other people would be able to do it too.
 Do not share it around.***